Hubbell House: History

-The first structure deemed "The Hubbell House" was built in 1854, four years before Minnesota became a state in 1858, by John Hubbell and was a two-room log building.
-It was known by mail carriers and stagecoach travelers as a rest stop along their path from East to West.
+The first structure deemed "The Hubbell House" was built in 1854, four years before Minnesota became a state in 1858, by John Hubbell.
+It was a two-room log building, and was known by mail carriers and stagecoach travelers as a rest stop along their journeys.
 In 1856 it was reconstructed into a three-story building made of limestone from the local quarry.
-After the new building was finished it became even more renowned as a stopping point on the path from the Mississippi River to Saint Peter.
-At this time, The Hubbell House was popularly known as a saloon and a place to stop for weary travelers.
+After the new building was finished it became even more renowned as a stopping point on the path from the Mississippi River to Saint Peter, Minnesota.
+It was a saloon and a place to stop for weary travelers.

 In the 1930s the building was given to Paul Pappas by his father-in-law and he envisioned a new life for The Hubbell House.
-Pappas turned the once saloon into a fine dining restaurant and revived The Hubbell House to its former glory.
+Pappas turned the saloon into a fine dining restaurant and revived The Hubbell House to its former glory.
 Paul died in 1996, but the restaurant continues to be owned and operated by the Pappas family.
-After almost 160 years of business, The Hubbell House still provides delicious food with a civil-war era atmosphere to go along.
-They display many historical artifacts which guests can gaze upon as they enjoy their meals.
+After over 160 years of business, The Hubbell House still provides meals in a Civil-War era atmosphere with many historic artifacts.

 Famous guests

-Over the years The Hubbell House has attracted several famous guests.
-Starting back when it was first constructed, and continuing today, it has brought in many well-noted people who have stopped in for a bite to eat.
-Some of those people are as follows:
+Over the years the Hubbell House has attracted several famous guests.
+Starting back when it was first constructed, and continuing today, it has brought in many well-noted people who have stopped, including: